Netbytesec/UiTM-iHack2022-Qualification/Web/readme.md

 ## web06

-The system passed user input to `unserialize()` function without sanitization.
+The system passed user's input to `unserialize()` function without sanitization.
 User can control deserialize method to modify variable in classes to bypass login authentication.
 Thus, participant needs to create gadget chain( `ManageCookie{}`, `Auth{}`, `DBController{}` ) to control SQL statement in order to bypass auth.
 ### Step 🍿
 1. run the code below.
 ```php